coreboot/coreboot/Documentation/technotes/2015-11-rebuilding-coreboot-image-generation.md

   variable to guarantee success if there’s enough room for the files.
-While that could be added, that becomes more make macro work indistinguishable from magic that people fail to understand, break and with good reason complain about to work around such issues, Chrome OS firmware uses a custom tool with even more special cases to finally build the image it needs.
+While that could be added, that becomes more make macro work indistinguishable from magic that people fail to understand, break and with good reason complain about to work around such issues, ChromeOS firmware uses a custom tool with even more special cases to finally build the image it needs.
 If coreboot upstream is to support vboot, it should also be powerful enough not to need magic tools that only live within downstream projects.

 Requirements
 ------------
-A complete Chrome OS coreboot image consists of (depending on the device)
+A complete ChromeOS coreboot image consists of (depending on the device)
 * platform specific data in raw fmap regions (eg IFD, ME firmware),
 * the bootblock (coming from the bootblock),
 * three copies of coreboot, consisting of the stages (verstage, romstage,